11 Sources

 Copy Link

 Disney, Universal, and Warner Bros.
-Discovery have filed a joint lawsuit against Chinese AI company MiniMax, alleging massive copyright infringement through its Hailuo AI app.
-The case highlights growing tensions between AI innovation and intellectual property rights in the entertainment industry.
+Discovery have filed a joint lawsuit against Chinese AI startup MiniMax, alleging copyright infringement through its Hailuo AI app.
+The case highlights growing tensions between entertainment industry giants and AI companies over intellectual property rights.

-In a significant move that underscores the growing tension between artificial intelligence (AI) innovation and intellectual property rights, major Hollywood studios Walt Disney Co., Comcast Corp.'s Universal Studios, and Warner Bros.
+In a major legal development, Walt Disney Co., Universal Studios, and Warner Bros.
 Discovery Inc. have jointly filed a lawsuit against Chinese AI startup MiniMax

 1

-The studios claim that MiniMax's Hailuo AI, marketed as a "Hollywood studio in your pocket," allows users to generate high-quality, downloadable images and videos of copyrighted characters with simple text prompts
+The studios contend that MiniMax's Hailuo AI, marketed as a "Hollywood studio in your pocket," unlawfully utilizes their intellectual property

 3